ember-lifeline/ember-lifeline/README.md

 experience that allows engineers to focus on the business domain, and think less about the weird parts of working in a long-lived app.

+The [documentation website](https://ember-lifeline.github.io/ember-lifeline/) contains more examples and API information.

 ## Installation

     ember install ember-lifeline